 The Financial Ombudsman Service has published details on protecting your personal information and what to do if you have a complaint about a fraud or scam, and don’t think you’ve been treated fairly by a financial business.

-Some fraud and scams can be very convincing – for example, using fake websites that look identical to banks’ online systems, or text messages that to all intents and purposes look like they’re from someone’s bank.
+Some fraud and scams can be very convincing – for example, using fake websites that look identical to banks’ online systems, or text messages that to look like they’re from someone’s bank.

-We’re sharing what we see in complaints about fraud and scams to help consumers protect their personal information, and to explain how we can help if consumers have a complaint and don’t think they’ve been treated fairly.
+We’re sharing what we see in complaints about fraud and scams to help consumers protect their personal information.
+We also explain how we can help if consumers have a complaint and don’t think they’ve been treated fairly.

 We’ve published data showing the number of complaints we received between 1 July and 30 September 2020.

 5 November 2020

 We’ve published our annual report and accounts for the 2019-20 financial year today.